$20 Down Payment Car Insurance: What It Means and How to Get It

 Compare multiple insurers

-We have seen the same driver profile get quoted a $22 first payment from one insurer and $58 from another on the same coverage level.
-Insurers price first payments differently and there is no single best option for every driver.
-Compare at least three to four quotes and ask each one specifically what your first payment would be, not just your monthly rate.
+MoneyGeek has seen the same driver profile quoted $22 from one insurer and $58 from another on the same minimum coverage level.
+Insurers price first payments differently and there's no single best option for every driver.
+Some insurers set minimum down payment percentages between 5% and 10% of the total premium, which means your first payment depends partly on your annual rate.
+Compare at least three quotes from Progressive, GEICO and State Farm, and ask each one what your first payment would be, not just your monthly rate.

 5. 5